 Temperature: 24°C – 33°C

-August continues the rainy season, sometimes reaching its peak.
-Showers can last for hours or arrive suddenly.
-The hills turn deep green, and the Ganga flows strong.
-However, heavy rainfall can cause landslides in the nearby region, delaying travel plans.
-Because of this, many tourists skip August, but those who do visit enjoy quiet retreats and less crowded ashrams.
-It’s a good month for reflection and peaceful stays.
+August continues the rainy season, and sometimes even reaches its peak.
+When it starts raining, it can last for hours.
+This time, the mountains turn deep green as the new leaves start to grow, and the Ganga flows at its peak.
+During this time, heavy rainfall is common in the region, and landslides can happen on mountain roads.
+Because of this, travel plans may change suddenly, and students should keep some flexibility in their arrival or departure schedule.
+Because of this uncertainty and safty reason, many national tourists skip August, but those who do visit enjoy quiet retreats and less crowded ashrams.
+It’s a good month for students who are seeking self-reflection and prefer peaceful days.

 September